Arthur Brown (footballer, born 1885)

 Arthur Samuel Brown (6 April 1885 – 27 June 1944) was an English international footballer who played as a forward.

-Career
+Club career

 Brown played in the Football League for Gainsborough Trinity, Sheffield United, Sunderland, Fulham and Middlesbrough.

+International career

 Brown was capped on two occasions by the England national football team.
+He made hs debut during the 2–2 draw against Wales on 29 February 1904 at the age of 18 years, 10 months, 23 days.